 Throughout her teaching, Scarlett promotes clarity and discipline alongside a playful and experimental attitude.
 Her feedback and advice aim to encourage authenticity and bravery, deeper awareness and individuality of expression.

-Scarlett previously taught contemporary dance technique classes for several years at The Place, Danceworks, Pineapple, Urdang Academy, Movingartsbase, and Margaret Howard Theatre College.
+Scarlett taught contemporary dance technique classes for several years at The Place, Danceworks, Pineapple, Urdang Academy, Movingartsbase, and Margaret Howard Theatre College.